AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 This is same as previous one but for N bits.
 Here N is taken as 8.
 Therefore, there are 256 states from 0 to 255.
 For this case use ODR instead of BSRR and use for loop.
 Take PA7(_MSB_) to PA0(_LSB_) pins as general purpose output mode (2 MHz).
 - Enable GPIOA
 - Configure PA7 to PA0 as general purpose output (2 MHz, Push-Pull)
-- Initially set all bits to 1.
+- Initially set all configured pins to 1.
 - Take a for loop with limit to 256.
 - Increment the ODR value by 1 with delay of 200 ms.
 <br> **for(volatile int i = 0;i < 256;i++)**